connorshea/bootstrapper/README.md

 ## Usage

-1. Open the Terminal
+1. Open the Terminal.
+2. Try to run `git help`, if the Xcode Command Line Tools aren't installed the command will fail and give you a dialog which will allow you to easily install the command line tools.
+Otherwise it'll just show some help info.
+3. Move to a directory you'd like to clone this git repository into.
-2. `git clone https://github.com/connorshea/bootstrapper.git`: Clone this repository with git
+4. `git clone https://github.com/connorshea/bootstrapper.git`: Clone this repository with git
-3. `cd bootstrapper`: Move to the bootstrapper directory you just created
+5. `cd bootstrapper`: Move to the bootstrapper directory you just created
-4. Configure your `bootstrapper.yml` file (more info in the `bootstrapper.yml` section below.)
+6. Configure your `bootstrapper.yml` file (more info in the `bootstrapper.yml` section below.)
-5. `ruby bootstrapper.rb`: You may need to run the script as sudo for it to work.
+7. `ruby bootstrapper.rb`: You may need to run the script as sudo for it to work.

 The script will have a few inputs for you to respond to, such as your git username and email.